 People on Sunday (1930) Director: Robert Siodmak, Edgar Ulmer

-The film has historical significance for showcasing the simplicities of daily life in Berlin for Germans just prior to the rise of Hitler in the Weimar Republic.
-Indeed, Robert Siodmak would become a casualty of the Nazi era.
-After being attacked by Goebbels, he fled to Paris where he produced a number of highly influential films and then eventually wound up in Hollywood.
-The Criterion Collection revamped the significance of the film with their release in 2011.
+This film showcases the simplicities of daily life in Weimar Berlin, filled with sunlit and hopeful scenes of innocence and joy lingering beneath the shadow of the end of the Weimar Republic.
+With the benefit of hindsight, we can interpret an ominous tone throughout this film.
+All the joyful faces will soon face the rise of Hitler and the end of the Weimar Republic.
+Indeed, our lead filmmaker in this endeavor, Robert Siodmak, would later become a refugee of the Nazi era.
+After being attacked by Goebbels, he would flee to Paris where he produced a number of highly influential films and then eventually he ended up in Hollywood along with his compatriots Billy Wilder and Fred Zinnemann (who both later became celebrated Academy Award winners).
+Thankfully, the Criterion Collection revamped the significance of this film with their re-release in 2011.

 “People on Sunday” is remarkably enjoyable while lifting the veil on a people soon to fall under the spell of a hideous demagogue.
 It represents a once in a lifetime collaboration between future successful Hollywood filmmakers: Robert Siodmak, Edgar G. Ulmer, Billy Wilder, and Fred Zinnemann.
 This is a true delight, a feast of gripping cinematography.